 FOOD SECURITY SNAPSHOT

-Total cereal imports for the 2016/17 marketing year (July/June) are forecast at 121 000 tonnes, slightly below the previous year.
-A reduction in wheat imports, which is expected in view of ample domestic supplies, would be partially offset by increased rice imports.
-Imports of high-quality wheat are forecast at 80 000 tonnes (including wheat flour in wheat equivalent), down 20 000 tonnes from last year’s average level.
+Total cereal imports for the 2017/18 marketing year (July/June) are forecast at 126 000 tonnes, slightly above the previous year but close to five-year average.
+The increase in cereal imports comes from bigger purchases of rice, which are set at 45 000 tonnes this year.
+Imports of high-quality wheat are forecast at 80 000 tonnes (including wheat flour in wheat equivalent), unchanged from the last year’s average level.